AmarjeetRoy/InstaHyre-Job-Analytics-Machine-Learning-/README.md

 # Instahyre Job Analytics

 Welcome to the **Instahyre Job Analytics** repository!
-This project offers insightful analysis and visualization of the job market trends, gathered through web scraping and data analysis.

-## Project Overview

-The **Instahyre Job Analytics** project revolves around comprehensively understanding the job market dynamics using data-driven insights.
+This project revolves around comprehensively understanding the job market dynamics using data-driven insights.
 Our team, consisting of dedicated members, embarked on a journey to extract, preprocess, and analyze job posting data from Instahyre and LinkedIn, shedding light on the employment landscape.

 ## Team Members